5 Big Mistakes Agencies Make With Freelancers Work

 - 5 big mistakes agencies make using freelancers.

-- How to avoid pitfalls of working with freelancers.
+- How to avoid pitfalls in freelancers work.

 Today I talked with Nathan Hirsch, CEO and founder of FreeeUp, the agency he formed after numerous frustrating accounts with the freelance/hiring process.
 FreeeUp connects businesses, of all sizes, with vetted freelancers.
 Today he shares the five mistakes he sees agencies make when using freelancers and is here to help us avoid those pitfalls.